Back to About usAnswers to FAQ

 You will have to engage in the camp, bring your own sleeping arrangement (e.g. tent), bike (there are some you can rent), extra food and water, cup, cutlery and plate, bags for taking care of your personal MOOP and a great spirit.

-Where is the application form to Nordic Paradise 2023?
+Where is the application to Nordic Paradise Camp 2026?

 What does the camp fee cover?